msherron/drupal-vm-debian-lucid/README.md

 ## SSL Support

-If you'd like to create an SSL enabled domain when provisioning the VM, use the following steps. **Note that this will effectively disable Varnish, as you'll be terminating SSL at Apache and Varnish does not support SSL.
-Requests over 443 will bypass Varnish entirely and go right to Apache.**
+If you'd like to create an SSL enabled domain when provisioning the VM, make the following changes to your config.yml. **Note:** this will effectively disable Varnish, as you'll be terminating SSL at Apache and Varnish does not support SSL.
+Requests over 443 will bypass Varnish entirely and go right to Apache.

--- Make the following changes to your config.yml
 ```
 ssl_certificate_owner: vagrant
 ssl_certificate_group: vagrant